 Alternatively, energy traders should compare the cost of trading WTI on the NYMEX exchange versus ICE, which ‒ in addition to lower transaction and clearing costs ‒ would also give you the added benefit of being able to trade the Brent crude contract on its primary exchange.

 Self-funded equities traders can lower their commission rates by joining brokers that specialize on high-volume traders such as Lightspeed or proprietary trading firms.
-Non-US graduates of our CEED.accelerator program have access to a discounted group rate through Just2Trade or alternatively a Cayman Islands based proprietary trading firm to get lower rates and access to more buying power.
+Non-US graduates of our CEED.accelerator program have access to a discounted group rate through an off-shore proprietary trading firm to get lower rates and access to more buying power after passing CEED.funding‘s Prop Trader Qualifier.

 Ongoing costs for Internet, market data subscriptions and software platform fees also fall into this category.
 Going the professional route through a prop firm has its benefits but you need to remember that the difference between professional and non-professional market data fees is substantial for both futures and equities.
 In comparison, forex has the lowest ongoing operating costs for data and software as it is free in most cases.